-Siemens is a global business focusing on the areas of electrification, automation and digitalisation and has been active in the United Kingdom for over 170 years.
-Siemens Mobility Limited is one of a number of Siemens legal entities trading in the UK, which operate in various industry sectors from power generation, transmission and distribution to smart grid solutions and the efficient application of electrical energy - as well as in the areas of rail services and traffic solutions.
-Siemens Mobility Limited in the UK employs 4,000 staff, located in various locations including sales offices, manufacturing plants and warehouses.
+Siemens has been active in the United Kingdom for over 170 years.
+Electrium Sales Limited is one of several legal entities trading in the UK and employs nearly 300 staff, located in various locations including sales offices, manufacturing plants and warehouses.